 Somerset Cider Brandy Co was founded by Julian and Diana Temperley and is centred on their family farm at the base of Burrow Hill in Somerset.
 The farm has a longstanding history of cider pressing dating over 200 years, and in 1989 the couple were granted the UK’s first ever full cider-distilling license.
+Since this time, they have been distilling world class, award-winning cider into their delicious Somerset Cider Brandy!
+Bottles of Somerset Cider Brandy are now found in some of the finest restaurants in the world, evoking all the magic and mystery of the West Country’s proud cider-making and apple-growing traditions.

 ‘For thirty years Julian Temperley and The Somerset Cider Brandy Company have been reviving the ancient art of Cider Brandy production in the UK.
 In 1989 his pioneering spirit led to HM customs granting the UK’s first ever full cider-distilling license.